 In 1926 about 90 percent of American farms did not have electric service.
 Collins believed that Reddy Kilowatt as the company mascot could promote (1) the electrification of rural America, (2) the consumption of electricity, and (3) the use of electric appliances.

-Collins commissioned a company engineer to render the first drawings of Reddy Kilowatt: bolts of lightning for arms (four of them) and legs and antennae, a lightbulb for a nose, white gloves, and pointy-toed boots.
+Collins commissioned a company engineer to render the first drawings of Reddy Kilowatt: bolts of lightning for arms (five of them) and legs and antennae, a lightbulb for a nose, white gloves, and pointy-toed boots.